awsdocs/aws-iot-sitewise-user-guide/doc_source/formula-expressions.md

 1. Create a metric that sums the data points where that condition is met\.

-**Example Example: Count the number of data points where water is boiling**
+**Example: Count the number of data points where water is boiling**
 You have a measurement, `temp_c`, that provides the temperature \(in Celsius\) of water in a machine\.
 You can define the following transform and metric properties to count the number of data points where the water is boiling:
 + Transform: `is_boiling = gte(temp_c, 100)` – Computes `1` if the temperature is greater than or equal to 100 degrees Celsius, otherwise computes `0`\.
 + Metric: `boiling_count = sum(is_boiling)` – Computes the number of data points where water is boiling\.